 The Razer Thresher Ultimate uses a 2.4GHz RF transmitter in the base station.
 While it isn't everyone's cup of tea, not having a delay from console to your ears is a big advantage.

-Very much in keeping with Razer’s rather intense aesthetic hallmarks, The Thresher Ultimate bears the matte black and bright green look.
+Very much in keeping with Razer’s rather intense aesthetic hallmarks, the Thresher Ultimate bears the matte black and bright green look.
 The logos on the headphones glow bright green when in use, with a vibrant green plastic ring around them punctuating the otherwise all black device.

 The Razer Thresher Ultimate is huge.
 It sports comfortable leatherette pads, with additional padding and carved grooves meant to make wearing glasses more comfortable.
-Wearing glasses with this isn’t that much more comfortable, and velour pads would probably offer more comfort and better isolation.
+However, wearing glasses with this isn’t that much more comfortable, and velour pads would probably offer more comfort and better isolation.
 If you don’t need glasses, you’re in for a treat.

 Thankfully, the headset’s controls are also all tucked away inside the headphones.
 On the left earcup, there’s a dial controlling the mix between call audio and game audio (along with a power button and Micro-USB charging port).
 Clicking in that dial will also mute the mic, lighting its tip up red.
 On the right there’s a volume dial, which you can click in to mute the sound.

 The headset doesn’t support Razer’s Chroma LED features or the company’s Synapse software.
 I consider that a positive, but if your gaming setup is riddled with many differently colored LEDs, there’s no way to change the Thresher to match, or even turn the LEDs off—you’re stuck with green.
+Razer’s gaming software has come a long way in the last few years, as have other gaming headset companion apps, but they’re still kind of a pain to use.

 The Thresher comes with Dolby 7.1 digital surround sound support, a relatively common feature among gaming headsets.
 The headset never struggled to offer positional audio in games like Realm Royale, Fortnite, or Overwatch, where that kind of information can be really important.
 However, as I’ve said before, this feature probably won’t make a big difference in your in-game performance.
 Games have gotten really good at outputting simulated surround sound even to stereo headsets, and the difference just isn’t that big.